OMKAR2810P/Car_Accident_Detection_system/README.md

 <h1>Overview</h1>
-The <b>Accident Detection System</b> is designed to detect vehicular accidents and promptly alert emergency contacts, medical centers, and authorities.
-The system utilizes an accelerometer and heartbeat sensor to monitor the vehicle's tilt and the user's vital signs, triggering an alert in case of an accident.
+The <b>Accident Detection System</b> is designed to detect vehicle accidents and promptly alert emergency contacts, medical centers, and authorities.
+The system utilizes an accelerometer and heartbeat sensor to monitor the vehicle's tilt and the user's vital signs,it also used the data from the airbag sensor whenever the airbag activates the accident is detected, triggering an alert in case of an accident.
 Alerts are sent via <b>GSM</b> and <b>GPS</b> modules to a connected smartphone application, which dispatches text messages with the location and details of the incident.

 <h1>Features</h1>
 <ul>